 Moreover, if you stop by the tourism office, you can pick up a number of 2-for-1 tasting cards, which are great if you are traveling in a pair.
 I tried to redeem them on my own in hopes that I would either get two tastings or half off of one, and the results were hit or miss.

 There’s also an app called Winery Finder that lists current promotions at wineries in the region.
 I highly recommend using this app, as many of the promotions listed are not advertised at the tourism office.

 Additionally, most wineries will waive the tasting fee if you buy a bottle or two of their wine (shipping not included).
 So if you plan to stock your wine cellar, you’ll find you’ll be able to taste lots of free wine!

 I really enjoyed my time in Napa.
 The region was beautiful, the food was incredible, and the wine… well, simply divine.
-However, I wouldn’t go alone again.
-First, it’s more expensive, since I couldn’t split costs, and in a region as expensive as Napa, that’s important.
+However, I don’t recommend going alone.
+First, it’s more expensive, and, since I couldn’t split costs, that really drove up costs!

 Second, the joy of Napa is exploring the area with your friends and sharing some stories over good wine and food.
 You can have fun on your own, but I enjoyed myself the most when I met up with my friends and had people to share the experience with.

 That said, Napa doesn’t need to bust your budget.
 There aren’t many ways to save money, but there are a few and, when used together, they can significantly lower your costs and make your dream trip to Napa a more affordable reality.

 Book Your Trip to the United States: Logistical Tips and Tricks

 Book Your Flight